ECNTechnology/mycloudpbx-kb/guides/email/readme.md

 ![webnow logo](/images/webnowlogo.png "## Webnow Logo")

-WebNow email can be configured on any email client that supports POP or IMAP with TLS encryption.
-You will find setup instructions for the most common devices below, or you can choose your device type from the list on the left.
+WebNow email can be configured on any modern email client that supports POP or IMAP with TLS encryption.
+You will find setup instructions for the most common devices below, or if you are an advanced user, choose '**_General Settings_**' from the left hand menu.

 ### Mac - Outlook 365